hanseulshim/advito_blops_server/README.md

 # Advito Blops Server

-This repo is the backend for Black Ops.
-It consists of two parts:
-  - The GraphQL code in the **graphql** directory.
-When deployed to AWS, creates/updates a single lambda that calls the lambdas in the **lambdas** project.
-  - The resolvers for GraphQL endpoint in the **lambdas** directory.
-Called by the root lambda from the **graphql** project.

-Both projects deploy lambdas to AWS using the serverless framework.
+This is a serverless GraphQL web service utilizing the serverless framework to deploy to AWS Lambda.

 ## Software Dependencies for Developers
 1. **Homebrew** (If on Mac): https://brew.sh/